Relief from Persecution

 Acts 12:18-19

 The next morning, the guards at the prison made a shocking discovery.
 The prisoner was gone.
 The soldiers were in a frenzy of fear and despair because they all knew what the consequences would be.
 The Romans did not tolerate failure in guard duty.
 Every single man stationed at the prison was responsible for its security.
-Thus, if there was a breakdown in security, every single man would be punished, and the normal punishment was death.
+Thus, if there was a breakdown in security, every single man would be punished, and the punishment for letting a man escape who was facing execution was death.

 Herod Swiftly Judged